theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/Synapse_PolyBase.md

 8. Select **New SQL script**, and **empty script**

-9. Create a database scoped credential named **AzureStorageCredential** with the following details, by typing in the following code in the query editor:
+9. Create a database scoped credential named **AzureStorageCredential** with the following details, by typing in the following code in the query editor: You have to put data lake key that you copied earlier in **SECRET** section.
     - IDENTITY: **MOCID**
     - SECRET: **The access key of your storage account**